AerialScreensaver/AerialCompanion/MoreDetails.md

 ## I thought Aerial had auto-updates already?

-Aerial had auto-updates starting with [version 1.5.0](https://github.com/JohnCoates/Aerial/blob/master/Documentation/ChangeLog.md#150---may-31-2019), this feature was provided by the [Sparkle framework](https://sparkle-project.org).
+Aerial had auto-updates starting with [version 1.5.0](https://github.com/JohnCoates/Aerial/blob/master/Documentation/ChangeLog.md#150---may-31-2019), this feature was provided by the (awesome) [Sparkle framework](https://sparkle-project.org).

 With the introduction of macOS 10.15 (Catalina), things changed for screen savers and Aerial was no longer able to update itself because of the new security restrictions introduced with sandboxing.
 A temporary workaround was put in place in [version 1.8.0](https://github.com/JohnCoates/Aerial/blob/master/Documentation/ChangeLog.md#180---february-18-2020) where you could get notified of a new version.